 Due to the size of the life insurance provisions, inappropriate methodologies and/or inadequate assumptions setting may result in significant impact on their valuation.
 Additionally, inaccurate or incomplete data used in the process of computation could also result in misstatements in the valuation.

 We have assessed and tested the key controls over the actuarial processes (mainly data collection and roll-forward of technical provisions) put in place by Management with respect to the valuation of the life insurance provisions.

-We have complemented our work by procedures which included the following:
+We have complemented our work by procedures which include the following:

-- Involving our internal actuarial experts to challenge Management's methodology, methods and assumptions taking into consideration industry available studies and benchmark, as well as recognised actuarial and market practices; - Assessing the consistency of the actuarial methods used compared to prior year; - Independently calculating technical reserves for a sample of insurance policies; - Testing the completeness and the accuracy of a sample of data through a reconciliation with the source documentation.
+- Involving our actuarial experts to challenge Management's methodology, methods, and assumptions taking into consideration industry available studies and benchmark, as well as recognised actuarial practices and regulatory requirements; - Independently calculating technical reserves for a sample of policies; - Assessing the consistency of the actuarial methods used compared to prior year; - Testing the completeness and the accuracy of a sample of data through a reconciliation with the source documentation.